reactioncommerce/api-migrations/README.md

 1. Create different configuration files for each deployed environment.
 For example, `migrator.config-staging.js` for the "staging" environment.
 2. Add the necessary `MONGO_URL`s to your CI environment/secrets.
-3. When config file changes are merged to the main branch, run `migrator migrate <env> -y` as a CI task with `MONGO_URL` set to the correct database for that environment.
+3. When config file changes are merged to the main branch, run `npx migrator migrate <env> -y` as a CI task with `MONGO_URL` set to the correct database for that environment.
 Do this for each Reaction environment (database) you have.
     - Ensure that your CI Docker image uses at least the version of Node that's in the `.nvmrc` file.

 ## Why does this repo exist?